The AI-powered Agency

 The operational reality we all recognise

-Operations in agencies have traditionally been inefficient by design.
+Operations in most companies have traditionally been inefficient by design.
 Resource management systems that never quite reflect reality.
-Forecasting that feels more like guesswork.
-Admin tasks that consume hours of potentially billable time.
-And perhaps most painfully, the constant struggle to extract clear briefs from clients.
+Planning that feels more like guesswork.
+Admin tasks that consume hours of potentially productive time.
+And perhaps most painfully, the constant struggle to extract clear requirements from stakeholders.

 These operational challenges aren’t just annoying – they’re expensive.
-They reduce margins, create stress, and take focus away from the work that actually matters.
+They reduce efficiency, create stress, and take focus away from the work that actually matters.

 How AI is transforming the operational landscape

-The agencies embracing operational AI are seeing remarkable shifts across several key areas:
+The companies embracing operational AI are seeing remarkable shifts across several key areas:

-Enhanced brief development Let’s start with something we’ve all struggled with – getting good briefs.
-AI tools are now helping agencies create more structured, comprehensive briefs by:
+Enhanced requirement gathering Let’s start with something we’ve all struggled with – getting good project requirements.
+AI tools are now helping companies create more structured, comprehensive briefs by:

 • Analysing past successful projects to identify critical information